wjhopper/sds201_labs/_lectures/Reshaping and Exploring Data.md

 ---
-title: 'Lecture 5: Confidence Intervals'
+title: 'Lecture 5: Reshaping and Exploring Data'
 author: Will Hopper
 ---